Refinitiv/Real-Time-SDK/Cpp-C/Ema/TestTools/QATools/qa_readme.txt

 	-dirAdminControl < true|false ; default=false >
 	If set to true, tool will send a source directory response; otherwise, the EMA layer will send one on behalf of tool.

+    -testChannelInfoWithLoginHandle
+    If set to true, tool will create NiProvider without register login in OmmProvider constructor, but it will call register client later.

 Module:  Series400NiProvider421
 ---------------------------